Message from the Dean

 The Department of Criminal Justice fosters an environment of inquiry, innovation, and lifelong learning for students of criminal justice, who recognize, critically examine, and solve social problems related to crime and criminal behavior.

-The Department of Exercise and Sport Science prepares competent, compassionate professionals in the fields of physical education, athletic training, and exercise science.
+The Department of Kinesiology prepares competent, compassionate professionals in the fields of physical education, athletic training, and exercise science.

 The Department of Higher Education programs focus on preparing values-driven scholars and leaders to have a positive impact on student learning and social justice in higher education.